 • Consultation and advice on other sexual and reproductive issues

-This new clinic will be held on Tuesdays 4pm-6pm and will be available for already enrolled patients.
-The purpose of the clinic is to get quicker and easier access to regular STI testing.
+We offer an express service in Palmerston North for patients that have already been here before.
+The purpose is to get quicker and easier access to regular STI testing.
 It is only for testing so you won’t see a doctor or nurse on that day.

-The Express clinic is suitable for you if:
+The express service is suitable for you if:

 • You are an already enrolled patient at Sexual Health Service and